-If you are a U.S. citizen, you can get green cards (lawful permanent residence) for your parents as long as you are at least 21 years old.
-Parents are considered to be "immediate relatives" under the immigration laws, meaning there is no limit on the number of green cards given out in this category every year, and therefore no waiting list to slow down the application process.
+If you are a U.S. citizen, you can apply for green cards (lawful permanent residence) for your parents as long as you are at least 21 years old.
+Parents are considered to be "immediate relatives" under U.S. immigration laws, meaning there is no limit on the number of green cards given out in this category every year, and therefore no waiting list to slow down the application process.

 One important consideration, however, is that you'll need to show sufficient income or assets to support, or sponsor, your parents at 125% of the U.S. poverty guidelines (as well as supporting your own family).
 This is intended to make sure they aren't inadmissible as likely "public charges," or people likely to receive need-based government assistance.
 To see the current poverty guidelines levels, see Form I-864P.